iNavFlight/OpenTX-Telemetry-Widget/docs/Configuration-Settings.md

 ## Other radios

-There are a number of smaller ('budget') radios, often with few buttons and a small screen.
-The combination of fewer buttons and the small screen makes finding a common button press somewhat problematic; the following are supported (2.0.2 and later):
+There are a number of recent smaller ('budget') radios, often with few buttons and a small screen.
+The paucity of buttons and non-standardisation of their function makes finding a common button press somewhat problematic.

-* Jumper T12 : "Menu" long press to access the config menu
-* Radiomaster Zorro / TX12 / Boxer: Roller long press to access the config menu
-	* Dismiss the "Reset" menu with "RTN".
-    * Access the configuration options via the roller.

-In general, for these small budget radios, there is little guarantee (and even less documentation) on how any button may be exposed to Lua.
-In additional, the OS may intercept the button press before passing it on to Lua:

-* If you get the "Reset Telemetry" etc. screen, using the "RTN" button to dismiss the reset screen may then reveal the INAV Lua widget menu
-* You may have to try all the buttons to discover which button provides access to the INAV Lua menu.
-* For many of the smaller (budget) radios, the script uses the button event `EVT_VIRTUAL_MENU_LONG` to invoke the menu.
-If the firmware does not correctly generate this event, no menu will be displayed, and you might consider raising a firmware issue.
-In particular, if the behaviour of the radio in "Companion" and on the real hardware differs, then the radio in "unsupported".

-Please also note that the developers may not have physical access to your radio model.
+By default, the INAV Lua Telemetry widget uses a **long** button press as defined by the firmware button event `EVT_VIRTUAL_MENU_LONG` ("Virtual Menu Button").  `EVT_VIRTUAL_MENU_LONG` is a feature implemented by the firmware developers to make it easy for Lua scripts to access a menu button across diverse hardware designs.

+The physical button mapped to the virtual button depends on the radio, but is often the `MDL` button, so a long press on `MDL` _might_  reveal the configuration menu on most recent radios.

+* There is a test Lua script described in [Discussion #106](https://github.com/iNavFlight/OpenTX-Telemetry-Widget/discussions/106) that can be used in both the Companion / Simulator and on the physical radio to verify the buttons available to Lua (not all buttons are available to Lua which is part of the problem).
+You may have to experiment (easiest in Companion) to find the `EVT_VIRTUAL_MENU_LONG` button for your radio, in particular for some of more wacky designs (here's looking at you iFlight).
+* If the  button event `EVT_VIRTUAL_MENU_LONG` is not available for your transmitter, then you will not be able to access the configuration menu.
+* If the  button event `EVT_VIRTUAL_MENU_LONG` is available on the Companion but not on the physical radio (or vice-versa), then consider raising an issue with the firmware developer or radio vendor.
+Due to the (lack of) availability of hardware to the developers, this project can only support radios were the behaviour in the Companion and on the radio is consistent.

+Note also that on some of the smaller B&W radios (Boxer, Zorro, TX12), it is also possible to access the configuration menu via a log press on the roller.
+The firmware will intercept this press and offer a "Reset Telemetry" menu, which can be dismissed with `RTN`; the configuration menu will then be displayed.
+On these radios, the configuration options are accessed via the roller.

 ### Configuration menu options